BMO Financial Group Named to Corporate Knights' Global 100 Most Sustainable Corporations in the World Ranking

 - Reflects commitment to sustainable future and carbon neutrality

 TORONTO and DAVOS, Switzerland, Jan.
-21, 2020 /PRNewswire/ - BMO Financial Group (TSX:BMO) (NYSE:BMO) today announced it has been named to Corporate Knights' 2020 Global 100 Most Sustainable Corporations in the World ranking.
+21, 2020 /CNW/ - BMO Financial Group (TSX:BMO) (NYSE:BMO) today announced it has been named to Corporate Knights' 2020 Global 100 Most Sustainable Corporations in the World ranking.

 BMO, the top-ranked bank in North America on the list, was recognized for its sizable portfolio of sustainable loans, as well as its enterprise-wide commitment to creating a sustainable future throughout its operations.